Forest-Economics-Goettingen/woodValuationDE/README.md

     <i>Fig. 1:</i> Structural outline of
     <strong>woodValuationDE</strong> with user input and output as well as the
     main functions.
 Font: bold: main elements, italics: functions.
-Color: blue: function derived in Fuchs et al. (in preparation) based on Offer and Staupendahl (2018), green: functions taken from v.
+Color: blue: function derived in Fuchs et al. (2023) based on Offer and Staupendahl (2018), green: functions taken from v.
 Bodelschwingh (2018),
     red: calamity factors derived in Dieter (2001), Möllmann and Möhring (2017), and Fuchs et al. (2022a, 2022b).
 Box shape: rectangle: functions